futursolo/sketchbook/docs/language.rst

     This is the content.
     <%# This is the comment. %>

-When the sketch is being drawn, the comment will not be drawn.
+When the sketch is being drawn, the comment will be excluded.

 The result of the example above is: